-No Designer or Product Manager will forget the end customer using the product for its main function.
-But providing added value to all actors in the product chain + in the product life-cycle is a great way to promote the product and stand over me-too competitions.
+No Designer or Product Manager will forget the end customer using the product for its primary function.
+But providing added value to all actors in the product chain + in the product life-cycle is a great way to promote the product and stand over the me-too competition.

 - Product life-cycle